usnistgov/ndn-dpdk/iface/ethport/README.md

 If the port has a pass-through face, it is arranged last and would always match.
 In case no match is found for an incoming frame, the Ethernet frame is sent to [packet dumper](../../app/pdump) if enabled, otherwise it is dropped.

+On a port using PCI driver, RxTable opportunistically creates a *flow* via rte\_flow API, which instructs the hardware to set FaceID as the *mark* value.
+Upon detecting the *mark*, RxTable bypasses the iterative search and only performs header matching on the indicated face.

 On a port using XDP driver, the BPF program can overwrite the Ethernet header of an incoming packet with `C.EthXdpHdr` struct that contains a magic number and the FaceID.
 The magic number is UINT64\_MAX, which cannot appear as the first 8 octets of a normal Ethernet header.
-Upon detecting this magic number, RxTable bypasses the iterative header matching procedure and only performs a minimal header length checking.
+Upon detecting this magic number, RxTable bypasses the iterative search and only performs minimal checks of the header length.

 ### RxMemif